 It didn’t take too long before red and blue lights came flashing in the front windows from the parking lot.
 The front door swung open and three uniformed police rushed into the pool hall with their guns drawn.
 Louis stood still and slowly put his hands behind his head.

 Two of the officers held their pistols on him while the third took Louis’ hands and clicked on handcuffs.
-The whole spot stood silent and watched as they escorted Louis out into the parking lot.
+The whole bar stood silent and watched as they escorted Louis out into the parking lot.

 “What’s going to happen to him?” asked the Asian girl, looking up at me.